alensh12/Docs/in_app_purchase_nettv.md

 >`pkg` for Package products.
 - Final Product ID Format: The `product_id` is formed by combining the prefix and transformed slug (e.g., `mov_xyz_123` for a Movie with slug `xyz_123`).
-- Transaction History Filtering: The app filters the user’s transaction history using the `product_id` to retrieve specific product details from the transaction list.

 #